 - Cupcakes have been pastry pieces for a very long time, while muffins began to gain a reputation as cafes started to develop.

-- Muffins are not necessarily the healthiest option compared to cupcakes.
+- They are not necessarily the healthiest option compared to cakes.

-- You can see cupcakes particularly on special occasions or events like birthdays, anniversary celebration, etc. especially when it is difficult to cut and serve a regular cake.
+- You can see cakes particularly on special occasions or events like birthdays, anniversary celebration, etc. especially when it is difficult to cut and serve a regular cake.

-- Muffins are good alternatives for breakfast or to accompany a cup of coffee, whenever you want.
+- They are good alternatives for breakfast or to accompany a cup of coffee, whenever you want.

 And now, some Healthy Recipes!